Perpendicular Gothic: History

 In 1906 William Lethaby, Surveyor of the Fabric of Westminster Abbey, proposed that the origin of the Perpendicular style was to be found not in 14th-century Gloucester, as was traditionally argued, but in London, where the court of the House of Plantagenet was based at Westminster Palace beside Westminster Abbey.
 The cathedral of London, the episcopal see of the third-most senior bishop in the Church of England, was then Old St Paul's Cathedral.
 According to the architectural historian John Harvey, the octagonal chapter house of St Paul's, built about 1332 by William Ramsey for the cathedral canons, was the earliest example of Perpendicular Gothic.
 Alec Clifton-Taylor agreed that St Paul's chapter house and St Stephen's Chapel at Westminster Palace predate the early Perpendicular work at Gloucester.
 In the early 21st century the outline of the foundations of the chapter house was made visible in the redeveloped south churchyard of the present 17th-century cathedral.

 The chapter house at St Paul's was built under the direction of William de Ramsey, who had worked on earlier phases of the still-unfinished St Stephens's Chapel.
 Ramsey extended the stone mullions of the windows downwards on the walls.
 At the top of each window he made a four-centred arch which became a distinctive feature of Perpendicular.
 Along with rest of Old St Paul's, the chapter house was destroyed by the Great Fire of London in 1666.

 Elements of early Perpendicular are also known from St Stephen's Chapel at Westminster Palace, a palatine chapel built by King Edward I following the model of Sainte-Chapelle at the Palais de la Cité in medieval Paris.
-It was built in phases over a long period, from 1292 until 1348, though today only the crypt still exists.
+It was built in phases over a long period, from 1292 until 1348, though today only the crypt exists.
 The architect of the early building was Michael of Canterbury, followed in 1323 by his son Thomas.
 One of the original decorative features was a kind of blind tracery; blank vertical panels with cusped, or angular tops in the interior; and, on the exterior, thin stone mullions or ribs extending downward below the windows creating perpendicular spaces.
 These became the most characteristic feature of the style.